mhirai-bit/QllamaTalk/README.md

 3. **Open `CMakeLists.txt` in Qt Creator**
    - Choose one of the Kits specified in the “Environment” section.
    - The cmake configuration and generation process automatically updates the `llama.cpp` submodule and compiles it.
-     - On macOS, [llama_setup.cmake](cmake/llama_setup.cmake) enables Metal for inference.
+     - On macOS and iOS, [llama_setup.cmake](cmake/llama_setup.cmake) enables Metal for inference.
      - On other platforms, it defaults to CPU-based inference.
-     - **Note (for other than macOS)**: CPU-only inference can be slow and may heavily use the CPU.
+     - **Note (for other than macOS and iOS)**: CPU-only inference can be slow and may heavily use the CPU.
 If you want to enable GPU acceleration on another platform, refer to the [llama.cpp build instructions](https://github.com/ggerganov/llama.cpp/blob/master/docs/build.md) and modify `llama_setup.cmake` accordingly.
    - The cmake configuration and generation process also automatically downloads the default model.
-This model’s filename is currently hardcoded in the `LlamaChatEngine::m_model_path` function within [llamachatengine.cpp](content/llamachatengine.cpp) and [content/CMakeLists.txt](content/CMakeLists.txt).
-To use a different model, place it in the **content/llama_models** folder and update the model name in both files.

 4. **Build and run the application**
    - In Qt Creator, press the **Build and Run** button (or use the **Ctrl+R** / **Cmd+R** shortcut).